ShoobyDoo/jamra-2/docs/extensions-authoring.md

    curl "http://localhost:3000/api/extensions/<id>/manga/<slug>"
    ```

-   Automated extension tests are not available yet; `pnpm test:extensions` simply builds the server and reports that the suite is pending.
+   When you're ready to validate the bundle, run `pnpm test:extensions`.
+The harness builds the server, validates every manifest under `resources/extensions`, compiles TypeScript entrypoints via the installer compiler, and checks any repository-style `index.json` files under `resources/catalog/**` against the schema when present.
+The command fails fast if a manifest is missing required fields, the entrypoint is absent, or compilation breaks.

 ---